TedHusted/awake/awake.md/awake.md

 The fourth developer asks, “Is there a place where we can run it?
 Do we have the training model that goes with the code?”

 “Yes, we can access the LLM.
-Maybe in the Sentinel test environment.
+In the Sentinel test environment maybe?
 Is there anything going on right now?”

 “Nothing special.
 We’d need authorization.”